NikhilSDate/FastGDPJEI/readme.md

 # FastGDP

 ## Introduction
 This is a fast geometry diagram parsing tool.
-Given a geometery diagram, this tool can recognize lines, circles, points and text labels of points.
+Given a geometery diagram, FastGDP can recognize lines, circles, points and text labels of points.
-The tool also associates text labels with detected points and determined which lines or circle each point lies on and of a point is the center of a circle.
+FastGDP also associates text labels with detected points and determined which lines or circle each point lies on and of a point is the center of a circle.
-This tool is also highly modular which makes it easy to make changes to the various components in order to improve them or customize them for a particular application.
+FastGDP is also highly modular which makes it easy to make changes to the various components in order to improve them or customize them for a particular application.
-As an auxillary contribution, I also provide an accurate and effective approach for improving hough circle line and circle detection using clustering.
+As an auxiliary contribution, I also provide an accurate and effective approach for improving hough circle detection using clustering.

 ## Related work

 ### Geometry diagram parsing